Pretty Pea

 What is Ashwagandha

-Ashwagandha is a plant used in traditional Ayurvedic and Unani medicine.
+Ashwagandha is a plant used in traditional Ayurvedic and Unani.
 It is commonly promoted for stress and anxiety, sleep and cognitive function.

 Known as Withania somnifera (WS), Ashwagandha’s extracts have been used in traditional medicine for millennia to promote healthy aging and wellbeing.

-Traditionally used to nurture the time elements of the body; and increase the production of vital fluids such as blood, lymph and semen, it has been used in the treatment of various illnesses in Indian Systems of Medicine for over 5,000 years.
+Traditionally used to nurture the body, it has been used in the treatment of various illnesses in Indian Systems of Medicine for over 5,000 years.

 In Ayurveda, Ashwagandha is classified as a rasayana (a way of attaining excellence) and purported to: